Ìaximum entropy production principle: history and current status

-The maximum entropy production principle (MEPP) was repeatedly and independently proposed in the mid-twentieth century in various fields of physics and proved to be extremely effective in considering various non-equilibrium problems.
-The review describes the main areas of investigations that formed the basis of this principle, provides the modern formulation of MEPP and its restrictions.
-Much attention is paid to the consideration of non-equilibrium phase transitions based on MEPP, as well as the relationship of the principle with other known statements about the behavior of entropy.
-The role of the principle in the consideration of various modern problems in both physics and biology, in particular, carcinogenesis, the laws of evolution and the definition of life, is discussed.
+The maximum entropy production principle (MEPP) was repeatedly and independently proposed in the mid-20th century in various fields of physics and proved to be extremely effective in various nonequilibrium problems.
+We describe the main areas of research that laid the foundations for this principle and discuss its modern form and limitations.
+We give special attention to a discussion of nonequilibrium phase transitions based on the MEPP and to the relation between the MEPP and other known assertions about the behavior of entropy.
+We discuss the role of this principle in the analysis of various modern problems in both physics and biology, including the laws of evolution and the definition of life.

 Keywords: entropy production, nonequilibrium thermodynamics, nonequilibrium phase transitions, evolution PACS:01.65.+g, 05.65.+b, 05.70.Ln, 87.23.−n (all) DOI:10.3367/UFNe.2020.08.038819 URL: https://ufn.ru/en/articles/2021/6/b/ Citation: Martyushev L M "Ìaximum entropy production principle: history and current status" Phys.
 Usp.64 558–583 (2021)